elmahio/documentation/docs/logging-to-elmah-io-from-jsnlog.md

 Install-Package JSNLog.Elmah
 ```

 This installs and setup JSNLog into your project, using ELMAH as an appender.
-Then install elmah.io:
+Then, install elmah.io:

 ```powershell
 Install-Package elmah.io